strath-m/akima-proposals/content/proposals/meridian-skin-clinic.md

 - Proposal valid until 12 June 2026
 - Additional work outside of scope billed at AUD $150/hour or re-scoped as required

-# FAQs

-## Can we start with one page first?

-Yes.
-Option 01 is designed for a focused booking page improvement if you want to start with the highest-impact conversion point first.

-## Can the project be staged?

-Yes.
-The work can be staged so the core conversion improvements are delivered first, with additional treatment pages or campaign landing pages added later.

-# Notes

-This is a fake test proposal created to validate the Akima proposal renderer structure.

 # Next steps